 Five: Then you move to what I call sanctification, which is the change that takes place in you.
 I have cried every single day since Matthew died, but that’s actually a good thing.
 Grief is a good thing.
 It’s the way we get to the transitions of life.

-If you are going through loss or grief please call us.
+APPLICATION: If you are going through loss please call us.
 At North Pointe, we have a loving, empathetic supportive community called “Grief Share.”
 The group is led by people who have gone through these six stages of grief with God’s help.
 Call us at 780-452-5566.